 The divider between bands to play on the first or the second day is obtained by dividing the total number of countries by two.
 If the total number is odd, there will be one more band performing on the first night.
 The order of performance will be communicated on the EBU website and in the periodical EBU Newsletter in January preceding the event.

 The EBU Board is responsible to identify and realize EBC prizes and will establish a Working Committee to consult different festivals and other organizations or authorities for potential awards or donations.
 Typically the prize includes employment to perform at some well known blues festivals in Europe.
 All prizes will be announced on the EBU website and in the periodical EBU Newsletter providing complete details of the prizes being awarded to the winners.

 Both the awarding festival and the EBC winner will need to commit to establish and agree on a fair and reasonable fee, taking into account the nature of the EBC and the EBU as well as objective criteria such as travel distance, number of performing artists and the size of the respective festival.

 - EBC Jury

-The Jury which will evaluate the performing acts is composed of a maximum of six (6) judges, who all need to be recognized blues experts, also taking into account gender issues, and preferably all having a different nationality.
+The Jury which will evaluate the performing acts is composed of a maximum of six (6) judges, who all need to be recognized blues experts and preferably all having a different nationality.

 The Board will strive to invite one or more entities sponsoring an EBC prize (festival, association, foundation, etc) to propose a judge.
 The total number of judges appointed by sponsors may not exceed a maximum of three (3).

 The EBU Board will identify and invite the remaining judges.
-One substitute judge can also be appointed.
+One substitute judge will also be appointed.